 - Then goes primer (see my picks for the best primers for you here), followed by foundation and concealer.

 - Powder is always the last step—layering a liquid or cream over powder will result in a hot, clumpy mess.
 After you finish with the foundation, that is when you’ll want to apply your powders, a bronzer, blush, etc. For blush, I love a stain or gel formula to give a sheer wash of color (and these really blend into the skin for an incredibly natural and long-wearing effect).
 I’ll finish off with a sheer dusting of powder blush.

 - The final step is a translucent powder to get rid of any shine and to set the makeup.

 Josie Maran Coconut Watercolor Cheek Gelee (gel blush)

 For Special Occasions: The Spray

 A lot of people swear by using a mist of finishing spray to add extra mileage to their completed makeup look.
 Definitely preferable to dousing your face in hairspray, these sprays give you a matte finish without the stickiness and prevent the breakdown of all your hard work on Shabbos and Yom Tov.
-These are also great option for weddings or in high temperatures to stop the heat from melting the makeup off your face.
-Personally, I think they are overkill for daily use, when I prefer a natural finish.
+These are also great options for weddings or high temperatures, to stop the heat from melting the makeup off your face.
+Personally, I think they are overkill for daily use when I prefer a natural finish.